Cardamom Crumb Cake is a moist pillowy New York style crumb cake that takes coffeecake to a whole new level with the subtle warmth of cardamom.

 I grew up in a suburb just outside New York City, and I have a pretty good dose of German heritage on my dad’s side.
 If you put those two things together in a hat and shake them up real good, you’ll come up with, among other things…crumb cake.
 Crumb cake is as New York as New York pizza, and it seemed like it was always sitting on the counter in our kitchen, sometimes homemade, mostly store bought, and always accompanied by a glass of orange juice that was puckeringly sour when it followed a bite of that sweet cake.
 Now that I’m grown up I’ve replaced the orange juice with lots of hot coffee, and it’s pure heaven.

-Crumb cake was brought over to New York by German immigrants, and along with all those foods that have become American classics like hot dogs, hamburgers, and beer, they also brought over a kind of bakery culture and a love of all things ‘cake’.
 It’s rare to find a New Yorker who doesn’t love crumb cake, but it’s possible that if you live on the West coast, you might never have heard of it.
 It’s a very simple, unassuming but very buttery and moist cake topped with lots and lots of crumbs.
-And it makes the perfect mid-winter breakfast.
+And it makes the perfect cozy breakfast treat.

 - 3 cups all purpose flour

 - 1 Tbsp baking powder